Thorqs/RLQuest/README.md

 As the project develops, this decision making will likely become more advanced and more platforms targeted.

 One of the main inspirations for this project are quest logs in computer game; we have no problem working on quests in games and the same should be true of real life pursuits.

-# Specifications
-Specifications, documentation, and further design goals can be found on the [project wiki](https://github.com/Thorqs/RLQuest/wiki)